algolia/kubernetes-hands-on/12-resources/README.md

 When you declare a `pod` you can declare what resources it will use.
 Those resources are how much CPU and RAM your pods will use.

-Specifying those will help k8s to schedule more efficently your pods on the available nodes.
+Specifying those will help Kubernetes to schedule more efficently your pods on the available nodes.

 For each resource you can define the `limits` and the `requests`.